frctl/fractal.build/docs/guide/09-web/06-configuration.md

 ### static.path

 The path to the directory where your static assets live.
 Any assets within this directory will be made available to your components and preview layouts at a URL path relative to this directory.
-See the {{ link('@static-assets', 'static assets') }} documentation for more details.
+See the {{ link('@web#static-assets', 'static assets') }} documentation for more details.

 ```js
 fractal.web.set('static.path', __dirname + '/public');